UPDATED FOR TABLEAU 2021.

 Tableau is one of the most requested reporting tools that are requested in the job market, and the ability to being able to use it now could be very useful for your current work, and your next job hunt.

 We'll download and install for free Tableau Public, which gives you most of the capabilities of the full-cost Tableau Desktop.
 We'll start by creating our first visualizations (vizzes) and investigate the Tableau interface.

 We'll create dashboards and storyboards, so that you can tell a story.
 We'll create maps, hierarchies, groups and sets, and all sorts of chart types.
 We'll enhance our charts with reference lines and bands, and extend our data analysis with trends and forecasting.
 We'll add formula calculations, quick table calculations, and LOD calculations.
 Finally, we investigate advanced data connections and mapping.

-The course will take around 11 hours to complete, but completing this will enable you to create vizzes, dashboards and stories of your own, and know how to overcome common problems.
+The course will take around a little more than 14 hours to complete, but completing this will enable you to create vizzes, dashboards and stories of your own, and know how to overcome common problems.

 The course increases in difficulty slowly, so you'll create for instance a basic bar chart, then turn it into a stacked bar chart, and adding coloring and information through tooltips and labels, step by step.

 The course is fairly relaxed - there will be a few "wrong turns", so you can see what problems might arise, but every lesson works towards an end goal at a relatively slow pace, so you can follow on your own computer easily.
 I assume that you know how to use a computer, including installing programs, but the actual analysis will be at a basic level, and I'll introduce every component as we go on.